-If the Executive Vice President of Academic Affairs determines that new evidence should be considered, he/she may return the complaint to the original Hearing Officers to reconsider the new evidence, or may order a new Hearing.
-If new evidence is considered, the Hearing Officers may increase, decrease, or otherwise modify the sanctions, conditions, and/or restrictions.
-The Hearing Officers or designee will notify the student of the outcome in writing within eight (8) university working days of the decision.
+If the Executive Vice President of Academic Affairs determines that new evidence should be considered, he/she may return the complaint to the original Hearing Officers to reconsider the new evidence, or may order a new hearing.
+If new evidence is considered, the Hearing Officers may increase, decrease, or otherwise modify the findings, sanctions, conditions, and/or restrictions.
+The Hearing Officers will notify the student of the outcome within five (5) business days of their decision.
 The decision is final and may not be appealed.

-If a new Hearing is ordered, all hearing procedures in Part IV.C.15 will be followed.
-The Hearing Officers will notify the Reporting Party and Responding Party of the outcome in writing within five (5) university working days of the decision.
-The decision of the Hearing Officers is final and may not be appealed.
+If a new hearing is ordered, all hearing procedures in Part IV, Section C(3)(e), will be followed.
+The Hearing Officers will notify the Reporting Party and Responding Party of the outcome within five (5) business days of their decision of the Hearing Officers is final and may not be appealed.